…in english please!

 Albums of the Year: Justin Greaves

-von am 12.
+by on 12.
 Dezember 2016

 A lot of other bands probably would have crumbled under the experiences Crippled Black Phoenix were going through for the past few years.
 But Justin Greaves?
 Bares his teeth and pushes ever onward with projects like Se Delan, his works for soundtracks – and above all Criplled Black Phoenix, where he tightened the reins, leading to what eventually turned out to be the prog juggernaut‘s most ructious album to date.
 Bronze is a dark tour de force, that managed to connect its many dots – from the monstrously grinding riffs to Daniel Äghide’s impulsive vocals – to an uncompromising triumphal procession.
 The picture of the mythical bird rising from its ashes probably never fit Greaves band better than right now, and their (not so) secret motto - Rise up and fight! - has transitioned into way of life with the work around, towards and on Bronze at the latest.